-James Sperry was wounded multiple times during his tour of Iraq in 2004 as a United States Marine.
+James Sperry was wounded multiple times during his tour of Iraq in 2004 as a United States Infantry Marine.
 James was with 3rd Battalion 1st Marine Division India Company during his deployment to Al Anabar Province, Iraq.
 James received an open wound Traumatic Brain Injury and multiple broken bones during the Battle of Fallujah from a Rocket Propelled Grenade.
 He spent the next 9 months in the hospital recovering and rehabbing from his wounds.
-James lost five members from his platoon, including his best friend.
+James lost six members from his platoon, including his best friend.
 The death of James’ best friend was due to a car bomb hitting a post, which he was originally assigned to.
 James tried to protect his best friend from being assigned to the most dangerous post at a Traffic Control Point on the outskirts of Fallujah, Iraq.
 As well as losing his best friend, James lost over twenty more friends from both conflicts.
 He spent six years isolating himself, drinking alcohol, and smoking pot.
 Ultimately, everything that occurred after his injuries destroyed his marriage.
 James also attempted suicide in 2006.
 Due to his attempt, he spent 30 days in a mental ward with all Vietnam Veterans

 A Wounded Warriors visiting nurse named Kim Bradley came to his rescue in the early part of 2011.
 Kim was able to get James into The SHARE Program at Shepherd Center Hospital in Atlanta, Georgia.
 He spent the next 5 months in a Brain Rehab and Post Traumatic Stress Disorder Treatment Center.